Phil Woolas: Parliamentary career

 On 28 June 2007, he became Minister for the Environment at the Department for the Environment, Food and Rural Affairs (in the Brown ministry).
 He had responsibility for climate change, energy and sustainable development.

-In October 2006, Woolas was involved in the United Kingdom debate over veils, particularly the case of Aishah Azmi, a Muslim teaching assistant who wore an Islamic veil in class.
+In October 2006, Woolas was involved in the United Kingdom debate over veils, arguing that Aishah Azmi, a Muslim teaching assistant who wore an Islamic veil in class, should be sacked.

-In February 2008, he raised the question of inter-cousin marriage as a cause of the high incidence of disability within predominantly Pakistani culture.
+In February 2008, he asserted that inter-cousin marriage was a cause of the relatively high incidence of disability within predominantly Pakistani culture.
 The debate was welcomed by Ann Cryer MP who cited incidences in her own constituency.
 This debate was still continuing in 2011.

 Following the cabinet re-shuffle of 3 October 2008, Woolas was made Minister of State for Borders and Immigration at both the Home Office and HM Treasury.

 In the United Kingdom parliamentary expenses scandal of 2009, Phil Woolas reportedly claimed expenses for items not allowed under the rules.
 Woolas said the items were on a receipt he submitted under food claims, but were not claimed themselves, and threatened a newspaper with legal action.
 The Legge enquiry into MPs' expenses cleared Woolas.

 In November 2008, Woolas attacked lawyers and charities working on behalf of asylum seekers, accusing them of undermining the law and "playing the system" by taking legal action.

 In February 2010, following the accusations of bullying made against Gordon Brown and other members of the UK cabinet, Woolas was quoted as referring to the head of the National Bullying Helpline, Christine Pratt, as "this prat of a woman" in a radio interview.